 Generally speaking, it is good practice to close your web browser after accessing any website that requires a username and password.
 This is especially important when you are on a public computer, so that others are not surfing the web under your credentials.

 When you log in to CAS, a cookie is stored in your browser that allows you to be automatically logged in to other sites.
 This cookie is set to expire at the end of your browser's session.
 When you close your browser, this cookie no longer exists and you can no longer be automatically logged in to any additional sites without specifying your password again.

 When you end your CAS single sign-on session by logging out of CAS, CAS attempts to log you out of all the services that you visited during your session.
-While this is usually sucessful, it is strongly recommended that you close your browser after logging out of CAS, particularly when using a shared/public computer.
+Not every site that uses CAS supports single sign-out, so it is strongly recommended that you close your browser after logging out of CAS, particularly when using a shared/public computer.

-If you incur trouble logging into a W&M service that uses CAS, be sure that you are entering the correct WMuserid and password.
+If you incur trouble logging into a W&M service that uses CAS, be sure that you are entering the correct W&M Username and password.
 If you continue to have problems, please contact [[support]].